liveryvideo/docs/docs/web-player.md

   - In addition to tapping or clicking anywhere in your preferred controls area
   - Immediately hide controls when pointer hover or keyboard focus leaves the player

-Depending on the following criteria select one (or no) overlay to show (from highest to lowest priority):
+More specifically, depending on the following criteria select one (or no) overlay to show (from highest to lowest priority):

   1. If `!navigator.onLine` then select the `offline` overlay
   2. Else if `(config?.controls.error ?? true) && !!error` then select the `error` overlay